vickyw1112/sreddit/README.md

 Let a logged in user update a post they made or delete it via (`DELETE /post`) or (`PUT /post`)

 **Search functionality**
-Let a logged in user search for a post, user or subseddit.
+Let a logged in user search for a post made by any user that they follow.
 You'll have to potentially combine a few different endpoint responses to allow this.

 ## Level 4
 This set of tasks is an extension beyond the previous levels and should only be attempted once the previous levels have been completed.